yichunk/HD_map_updating/sign_detector/readme.md

 # Sign Detector

-1. Set up the enviornment:
+1. Set up the environment:

-   Use environment.yml to build the needed environement
+   Use environment.yml to build the needed environment

    ```
    conda env create -f environment.yml